Starbucks halts stock buybacks as Schultz returns

 Last fall, Starbucks committed to spending $1 billion over two years to increase U.S. employee pay, which will average $17 per hour by this summer.
 But many workers have questioned if that was adequate, considering Johnson’s 2021 compensation package totaled more than $20 million.

 As a result, Starbucks is facing growing unionization effort that Schultz may be seeking to quell.
-Six of the company’s 9,000 company-owned U.S. stores have voted to unionize since December, and at least 170 more in 27 states have filed to hold union elections.
+Ten of the company’s 9,000 company-owned U.S. stores have voted to unionize since December, and at least 181 more in 28 states have filed to hold union elections.
 Workers United, a branch of the Service Employees International Union, is leading that effort.

+Last Friday, workers at Starbucks’ flagship Reserve Roastery in New York voted 46-36 to form a union.
+It was the largest store to vote for unionization to date.

 In his previous time with the company, the 68-year-old Schultz successfully fought attempts to unionize Starbucks’ U.S. stores and roasting plants.
 Starbucks had to reinstate fired workers or pay to settle labor law violations numerous times under Schultz’s leadership in the early 2000s.